USA

 Fingering Technique

-Lluis taught Thomas 25 days ago
+Lluis taught Thomas about 2 months ago

 Loopyllu tutored Thomas on guitar, covering finger-picking techniques, chord progressions, music theory related to keys, and sheet music reading.
 Thomas practiced strumming patterns and received advice on improving his tempo.
 They scheduled another lesson for the following week.